 How to buy the best cycling sunglasses

 When cycling, whether it’s on the road or halfway up a mountain, we’d do well to remember the advice of The Libertines and not look back – or forward, for that matter – into the sun.
-But it's more complex than that
+But it's more complex than that.

 Clear lenses, while not much cop in bright sunlight, are obviously better if you’re more of a night rider, as they’ll keep all that grit and other miscellaneous flying nastiness out of your eyes without rendering you legally blind.

-After that, you have good old grey, a classic option if you’d rather your special kit didn’t look too much like special kit, or you just don’t need your world to be that much higher definition while cycling.
+After that, you have good old grey, a classic option if you’d rather your special kit didn’t look too much like a special kit, or you don’t need your world to be that much higher definition while cycling.

 What colour lens is best for cycling

-According to Zeiss, "Amber and rose lens tints increase visual acuity" and the Australian Cycling Forum states that "Orange and yellow lenses are ... well known for improving depth perception in low light conditions."
+According to Zeiss, "Amber and rose lens tints increase visual acuity", and the Australian Cycling Forum states that "Orange and yellow lenses are ... well known for improving depth perception in low light conditions."

 Are polarised lenses good for cycling?

 Polarised cycling glasses are a – err – polarising subject.
-Some will say polarised lenses are essential as they reduce glare while others will point out that these lenses might reduce depth perception.
+Some will say polarised lenses are essential to reduce glare, while others will point out that these lenses might reduce depth perception.
 We recommend getting non-polarised lenses, especially if you don't cycle near large bodies of water often.
 Especially because non-polarised won't reduce glare much (although you can tweak this effect by getting the right colour lens), you will be able to spot wet patches and puddles on the road in time and avoid them.

 If your cycle usual route is around a lake, you might want to bite the bullet and get polarised cycling lenses.
 Still, especially if you live in an area where it rains a lot, a non-polarised lens can come in handy when trying to avoid potholes covered in water.